A brief history of tool watches

 What do atm and bar mean regarding a water-resistant tool watch?

-The water-resistance of watches is indicated in atm or bar. “atm” is the abbreviation for the physical atmosphere.
 The pressure of 1 atm corresponds to the mean air pressure at sea level.
-On January 1, 1978, Germany and Austria passed a law which replaced atm with the unit bar: 1 bar corresponds roughly to an air pressure or water column pressure at 10 meters.
-Converted, 1 atm corresponds to 1.01325 bar.
-The USA officially introduced bar as a unit in 1982.
-Most watchmakers still employ the historic usage of atm as a unit to indicate water-resistance.
-Watches with 10 atm or 10 bar engraved on their case are water-resistant to a depth of 100 meters.
-It is important to note that this does not mean you can actually dive 100 meters deep with the watch.
-This indication refers to a test pressure which is applied in a water-resistance test.
-Moving under water can in fact expose the watch to considerably higher pressure than that of an equivalent water column in a laboratory.
-For this reason, certified dive watches must be water-resistant to at least 20 atm.
+In 1978, Germany and Austria replaced the unit atm with the bar: 1 bar corresponds an air pressure or water column pressure at 10 meters.
+1 atm corresponds to 1.01325 bar.
+The USA introduced bar as a unit in 1982.
+Most watchmakers, however, continue to employ the historic atm unit to indicate water-resistance.
+Watches with 10 atm engraved on their case are water-resistant to a depth of 100 meters.
+This indication refers to a test pressure while the watch is at rest.
+Movement quickly exposes the watch to considerably higher pressure.

 Can I go swimming and diving with any tool watch?